deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 optimized.*

-It takes a few seconds, then you get redirected to the forum, where you can choose a username.
+It takes a few seconds, then you get redirected to the forum, where you can **choose a username**.
 It suggests the username you use for Delta Chat, but if you want to pick a different one, go for it:

 ![An account creation form with E-Mail address and username, filled out.](../assets/blog/delta-chat-identity-create-account.png)